-Staff Comment: The proposed development is the minimum necessary to afford construction of a single-family residence, while still protecting ecological functions.
-The building area was previously cleared, and the project proposes enhancement of the shoreline area to improve ecological functions.
+Staff Comment: The proposed development is the minimum necessary to afford reconstruction of a single-family residence, while still protecting ecological functions.
+The building area was previously developed and the replacement residence will be located further from the shoreline.
+The project proposes enhancement of the shoreline area to improve ecological functions.